chanzuckerberg/axe-storybook-testing/README.md

 ## Usage

-This package works by analyzing the static files that Storybook produces.
-Therefore, Storybook's build command must be ran first.
+To use:
+1. Create a static Storybook build.
+Normally you'll do this with the [build-storybook command](https://storybook.js.org/docs/react/api/cli-options#build-storybook).
+2. Run `axe-storybook`, which will analyze the static build.

-To make this as easy as possible to use, we recommend adding a script to your package.json that builds Storybook and then executes the `axe-storybook` command.
+To make this as easy as possible to use, we recommend adding a script to your package.json that does this in one step.

 ```jsonc
 // In package.json